dwgr8ergolfer/FizzBuzz/FizzBuzz.App/README.md

 Here you can find the Galen Healthcare Solution for the FizzBuzz problem

-Please note there are environment json files set up for Development, Staging, and Production but are not wired up to the program
+This application can run in Development, Staging, and Production.
+You can change this by modifying the launchSettings.json file and updating the `ASPNETCORE_ENVIRONMENT` variable

 This is a .NET Console Application and can be run with `dotnet run`